Annavaram (film)

 Annavaram is a 2006 Indian Telugu-language action drama film directed by Bhimaneni Srinivasa Rao and stars Pawan Kalyan, Asin and Sandhya in the lead roles.
 Mega Super Good Films produced the film.
 The film is a remake of Tamil film Thirupaachi (2005).
-The film released on 29 December 2006.
-It was a moderate success at the box-office.
+The film was released on 29 December 2006.
+It was a moderate success at the box office.
 It also marked Asin's last Telugu film, to date.

 Plot

 Annavaram is a blacksmith living in a remote village, where he has a beloved sister named Varam.
 As he seeks a groom for Varam, he encounters numerous humorous incidents.
 Annavaram confides in his friend Narasimha that he wishes for his sister to live in a good city after her marriage.
 When a city suitor proposes to Varam, Annavaram agrees to the match and accompanies the newlyweds to Hyderabad.
 There, he falls in love with Aishwarya after a series of mishaps.

 During his time in Hyderabad, Annavaram saves a court witness from Tappas Balu, a notorious don who controls central Hyderabad.
 He also discovers Gutkha Pandu, a local don who rules northern Hyderabad and disrupts Varam's husband's canteen business.
-In a confrontation at Golconda Fort, Narasimha is murdered by Puranapool Ganga, Gutkha Pandu’s elder brother, who dominates southern Hyderabad.
-Varam’s husband advises Annavaram to leave Hyderabad for his sister’s happiness.
+In a confrontation at Golconda Fort, Narasimha is murdered by Puranapool Ganga, Gutkha Pandu's elder brother, who dominates southern Hyderabad.
+Varam's husband advises Annavaram to leave Hyderabad for his sister's happiness.
 After Narasimha's funeral, Annavaram departs his hometown, claiming he has secured a job at a cloth manufacturing company, but in reality, he embarks on a mission.

 Annavaram, using the alias "Pothuraju," begins his crusade by killing 20 of Ganga's henchmen and a corrupt sub-inspector who works for Ganga.
 He warns Ganga that he will be the next target and threatens to eliminate all the dons in Hyderabad, criticizing the police department's failure to act.
-Annavaram’s friend, Sairam, a police inspector, learns of his plan and is challenged by Annavaram to apprehend at least one thug to stop him.
+Annavaram's friend, Sairam, a police inspector, learns of his plan and is challenged by Annavaram to apprehend at least one thug to stop him.
 Sairam fails and loses his son, who is killed by Balu.

 Motivated by this tragedy, Sairam assists Annavaram by detailing the entire mafia network in Hyderabad, specifying the leaders of various territories.
 Annavaram writes down their names and randomly selects Balu as his first target.